"Carolyn's approach is genuine and caring, giving participants a rewarding opportunity for self-exploration and personal healing!

 "Carolyn has a gift for going straight to the heart, shining light into the darkness and encouraging profound healing."

 Carolyn is a group facilitator and healing arts practitioner who works with treatment centers to provide group services and actitivities focused on art and mindfulness.
-She is a CADC candidate and a graduate student in a clinical mental health counseling program at Capella University.
+Her education includes studies in art therapy, addiction treatment, and clinical mental health.